 To arrange an appointment you will need to register with the service through our webpage.
 You will need to use your College login details.
 We use a standalone system and any information you provide is confidential to our Service.

-We aim an initial conversation of up to 30 minutes with a counsellor as soon as we are able.
-Following this you and your counsellor will decide the most supportive options for you.
+Initial conversations are 30 minutes, and we aim to offer you this as soon as we are able following your registration.
+Following the initial conversation, you and your counsellor will decide the most supportive options for you.

 You will have the opportunity to talk with a counsellor about your concerns, to think together about what you might need, and decide about what help might be most useful to you.
 This may or may not be continuing into counselling.
 You will be able to think with your counsellor if there are any other relevant support within or outside of Imperial College, which could be helpful to you.

-Following this meeting if you and your counsellor agree that counselling with the Service is the best way forward for you, we will offer you an appointment as soon as a counsellor has a space available at the time you have let them know you are available to attend.
+Following this meeting, if you and your counsellor agree that counselling with the Service is the best way forward for you, we will offer you an appointment as soon as a counsellor has space available at the time you have let them know you are available to attend.

 We aim to offer you a weekly appointment at the same day and time within 4 weeks from when you are first seen.
 This might be longer at times of particularly high demand.
-Ongoing counselling appointments are for 50 minutes.
+Ongoing counselling appointments are 50 minutes long.
 Typically we will offer you a further four consecutive meetings.